lucasgouvea/sms/readme.md

 ## Getting Started

-There are ways proposed ways to get started with the application.
+There are 2 proposed ways to get started with the application.
 One is **manual configuring**, and the other is using **docker compose**.

 ### Manual Configuring